gitter-badger/cakejs/README.md

 but our current goal is to support Model-Controller structure with low performance impact and make projects scalable easy.

+## Major changes

+At the moment the master is very unstable, under many changes and improvements.

 ## Installation